 This Act may be cited as the Freemasons’ Property Act 1956 1.

-2. Interpretation
+2. Terms used

 In this Act unless the context requires otherwise —

 Constituent Lodge means a Lodge of Antient, Free and Accepted Masons, constituted, whether before or after the coming into operation of this Act, under the authority of, and owing allegiance to, Grand Lodge;